 Our recommendation: Make customer lifetime value a priority and work to maximize it.

 Our recent report on customer retention in DTC brands found that the average customer lifetime value across product categories is $168, ranging from $55 (tea) to $477 (CBD oil).
-Benchmarking your customer lifetime value is a good starting point.
+Using a benchmark is a good starting point.
 The report also looks at the best tactics used for driving repeat sales so feel free to steal some.

 Metrilo’s mission is to help you build your ecommerce brand and win your place in the customer’s heart.
 We share what we learn from our daily work with product innovators and founders here.
 Subscribe to our weekly newsletter to get the freshest lessons and conquer your niche.